postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 To create a Postman team:

 1. Select your avatar in the upper-right corner > **Create a team**.
 If you're already a member of a Postman team, select **+ Create Team**
-2. Select **Edit Team Profile**.
+2. Select **Set Up Your Team**.
 3. (Optional) Provide a team name, URL, and logo, and decide if you'd like to turn on [team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/).
 4. Select **Continue**.
-5. (Optional) Invite collaborators to your team via email or share an invite link.
+5. (Optional) Invite collaborators to your team by email or share an invite link.
 6. Select **Continue** or **Maybe Later**.

 [Postman Free](https://www.postman.com/pricing/) lets teams of up to three work together at no cost.
 If you'd like to collaborate with more team members, features, and increased usage limits, you can [upgrade](/docs/administration/billing/#changing-your-plan) to a Basic, Professional, or Enterprise plan.
 To do so, select **Upgrade** in the upper-right corner.